openwallet-foundation-labs/tsp/docs/src/sdk-apis.md

 ## API overview

-The `rust-tsp` library should allow users to seal and open TSP messages.
+The `rust-tsp` library should allow endpoints to seal and open TSP messages.
 Note that the provided code is pseudo-Rust code;
 we abstract away from some implementation details.
 For a detailed and complete API reference, please take a look at <https://docs.rs/tsp-sdk/>.

-### The VID Store
+### Secure Store

-A VID Store allows the user to store VID-public-key pairs and optionally metadata related to the VID, like a name or transport specification.
+A `SecureStore` allows the endpoint to store VID-public-key pairs and optionally metadata related to the VID, like a name or transport specification.

-A VID Store stores the data in memory.
+A `SecureStore` the data in memory. `SecureStorage` can be used to persist this data in a wallet.
-A Vault can be used to persist the data.
+We provide the `AskarSecureStorage` implementation, which uses [Aries Askar](https://github.com/openwallet-foundation/askar) to securely store the data.
-It currently supports only sqlite and uses [Aries Askar](https://github.com/openwallet-foundation/askar) to secure the stored data.
+See the [custom secure storage](../custom-secure-storage.md) page for documentation about how to implement custom secure storage solutions.

-The SDK also has the `AsyncStore` that provides an asynchronous version of the `Store`.
+The SDK also has the `AsyncSecureStore` interface that provides an asynchronous version of the `SecureStore`.

 ### Seal and open a TSP message

 Seal means encrypting, authenticating, signing, and encoding a message; open is the reverse operation.
 Note that the Header may contain additional authenticated data.
 The sender and receiver VID are added to the header by this method.
-All the methods below work on a `Store` instance, which holds the cryptographic details and relations.
+All the methods below work on a `SecureStore` instance, which holds the cryptographic details and relations.

 ```rust
 /// Seal a TSP message.